ThemeBoy/SportsPress/readme.txt

 == Description ==

 = Create a Professional Sports Website =
-SportsPress is the ultimate all-in-one plugin for transforming your WordPress blog into a fully automated, configurable team website.
+SportsPress is the ultimate all-in-one plugin for transforming your WordPress blog into a fully automated, configurable team or club website.

 = Features =
 * Equation Builder
-* Team Profiles
+* Team Profiles with Player List
-* League Tables
+* League Tables with Club Logos
-* Events (Fixtures & Results)
+* Events (Fixtures & Results) with Player Performance
 * Events Calendar
 * Player Profiles & Statistics Per Position
 * Player Lists